Atlantic Coast Conference: Tennis

+Commissioners

 NCAA team championships

+The Stanford Cardinal have the most NCAA titles of any program in the nation, and hold both the most men's and women's NCAA titles in the ACC.
+The California Golden Bears and Virginia Cavaliers hold the second- and third-most men's NCAA titles while the North Carolina Tar Heels and Virginia Cavaliers hold the second- and third-most women's NCAA titles in the conference.
+The Notre Dame Fighting Irish hold the most—and only—co-ed NCAA titles in the conference.

-The North Carolina Tar Heels lead the ACC with 34 women's NCAA titles and in overall NCAA titles with 47, while the Virginia Cavaliers lead in men's titles with 22.
-Excluded from this list are all national championships earned outside the scope of NCAA competition, including Division I FBS football titles, women's AIAW championships, equestrian titles, and retroactive Helms Athletic Foundation titles.
+Excluded from these totals and list are any national titles earned outside the scope of NCAA competition, including Division I FBS football titles, women's AIAW championships, equestrian titles, and retroactive Helms Athletic Foundation titles.
+Unofficial NCAA boxing championships are also excluded, though they were earned inside the scope of NCAA competition.

 Capital One Cup standings

 The Capital One Cup is an award given annually to the best men's and women's Division I college athletics programs in the United States.
 Points are earned throughout the year based on final standings of NCAA Championships and final coaches' poll rankings.

-Virginia (2015 and 2019) and Notre Dame (2014 and 2022) have twice finished first for men's sports.
-North Carolina (2013) has once finished first on the women's side.
+Notre Dame (2014, 2022, 2024) has finished first for men's sports three times, and Virginia (2015 and 2019) has finished first twice.
+North Carolina (2013 and 2025) has twice finished first on the women's side.

-The following table displays ACC top 20 finishes in the Capital One Cup.
+The following table displays ACC top 25 finishes in the Capital One Cup, counting teams that participated in the ACC during that ranking year.
+T = tie.